 This is the whitest white in Sherwin Williams’ collection.
 It’s a great choice for cabinets, trim, doors — and even walls.

-While High Reflective White leans slightly warmer, it pairs well with cooler colors, although it does tend to pick up on the colors around it.
+While High Reflective White leans slightly warmer, it pairs well with cooler colors.
+It does tend to pick up on the colors around it.
 This means it could look a little too stark against a wall or floor that is a really warm hue with golden undertones.

 Order a sample of High Reflective White